clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 * Which service needs a restart.
 * What unit it is.
 * Why it needs a restart.
-* Which command is required to restart this unit.
+* Which command is required to restart the unit.

   :option:`-a`